Pesa Acatus II: Operation

 On 28 January 2010, a contract was signed for the delivery of 5 new Acatus II type electric multiple units with the local government of the Lesser Poland Voivodeship.
 The purchase of the rolling stock was financed with European Union funds under the Lesser Poland Regional Operational Programme for 2007–2013.

-The **first two Pesa Acatus II units** were delivered to **Kraków** on **January 28, 2011**, and were operated by Przewozy Regionalne.
-In 2015, management was transferred to **Koleje Małopolskie**, where the trains continue to serve regional routes.
-On 28 January 2011, the first two trains were delivered to Kraków and made their maiden journey in the livery of Przewozy Regionalne to Tarnów and Krynica via Nowy Sącz.
+On 28 January 2011, the first two trains were delivered to Kraków and made their maiden journey in the livery of Polregio to Tarnów and Krynica via Nowy Sącz.
 The next two sets were delivered on March 29.
 The last, fifth Acatus II, was delivered in the second quarter of 2011.

 In the autumn of 2012, an issue of excessive wear of the wheelsets emerged.
 In September, one set was taken out of service due to the critical wear of the wheelsets.
 In December, 3 more sets were withdrawn, with the last one withdrawn in May 2013.
 All vehicles had traveled from 70 to 80 thousand km, even though they were supposed to cover 100 thousand km according to the contract.
-As a result, Przewozy Regionalne demanded repairs at the manufacturer's expense.
+As a result, Polregio demanded repairs at the manufacturer's expense.
 After repairing and returning the first 2 sets, Pesa retained the third repaired set and issued an invoice for the repair of all 3 sets.
 According to Pesa, the reason for the rapid wear of the wheels in the EN77 is the poor state of infrastructure in the Lesser Poland Voivodeship, although the manufacturer was aware of the condition of the railway lines.

-On 12 December 2015, the lease agreement for the units by Przewozy Regionalne ended.
-On December 13, the units were leased to Koleje Małopolskie.
-The reason for the change in the operator was the transfer of the operation of the Kraków Główny–Sędziszów line from Przewozy Regionalne to Koleje Małopolskie.
+On 12 December 2015, the lease agreement for the units by Polregio ended.
+On December 13, the units were leased to Lesser Poland Railways.
+The reason for the change in the operator was the transfer of the operation of the Kraków Główny–Sędziszów line from Polregio to Lesser Poland Railways.

-In 2017, EN77-001, 002, and 005 were temporarily transferred to Przewozy Regionalne.
+In 2017, EN77-001, 002, and 005 were temporarily transferred to Polregio.

-On 24 September 2018, the Marshal's Office adopted a resolution to contribute all EN77 EMUs as a non-monetary contribution to Koleje Małopolskie.
+On 24 September 2018, the Marshal's Office adopted a resolution to contribute all EN77 EMUs as a non-monetary contribution to Lesser Poland Railways.

-By **2021**, all Acatus II units underwent periodic maintenance, including modernization efforts such as **new seating, bike racks, Wi-Fi, and upgraded passenger information systems**.
+By 2021, all Acatus II units underwent periodic maintenance, including modernization efforts such as new seating, bike racks, Wi-Fi, and upgraded passenger information systems.